Enable preview features in Cost Management Labs

 Cost Management includes a central management screen for all configuration settings.
 Some of the settings are also available directly from the Cost Management menu currently.
 Enabling the Streamlined menu option removes configuration settings from the menu.

-In the following image, the menu on the left is classic cost analysis.
-The menu on the right is the streamlined menu.
+In the following image, the left menu is classic cost analysis.
+The right menu is the streamlined menu.

 You can enable Streamlined menu on the Try preview page in the Azure portal.
 Feel free to share your feedback.
 As an experimental feature, we need your feedback to determine whether to release or remove the preview.